FAQs

 ROR is not a membership organization, so it is not necessary to “join” ROR in order to add or edit your organization’s record in the registry.
 To ask for a change to your organization’s ROR record or to request that your organization be added to ROR, submit the curation request form.

 As a community-based initiative, however, ROR has many channels for participation.
-Read more about the ROR community if you are interested in receiving updates about ROR, participating in strategic discussions about ROR, or volunteering for ROR initiatives.
+Read more about joining the ROR community if you are interested in receiving updates about ROR, participating in strategic discussions about ROR, or volunteering for ROR initiatives.

 How is ROR pronounced?